filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/address-types/index.md

 ### Restrictions

-Currently, per [fip-0048](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0048.md), `f4` addresses may only be assigned by and in association with specific, built-in actors called _address managers_.
+Currently, per [FIP 0048](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0048.md), `f4` addresses may only be assigned by and in association with specific, built-in actors called _address managers_.
 This restriction will likely be relaxed once users are able to deploy custom WebAssembly actors.

 This address type plays an essential role in supporting the FEVM.
 It allows the Filecoin network to be able to recognize the foreign address and validate and execute the transactions sent and signed by the supported foreign addresses.